E-bikes and Group Riding with TCBC

 The TCBC Board formed a committee in 2022 to take a look at the use of E-bikes in our Club and other bicycle clubs around the country.
 The following information and policy are the result of that committee’s extensive research and recommendations.

 There are currently three classes of E-bikes that are governed by industry standards.
 There are, of course, numerous makes and models within these classes.

 Class I – pedal-assisted up to 20 mph

 Class II – can be throttle-controlled without pedaling necessary up to 20 mph (many E-bike conversions).

 Class III – pedal-assisted up to 28 mph

-In accordance with TCBC’s League of American Bicyclists (LAB) insurance policy, only Class I (pedal-assist to 20 MPH) and Class III (pedal-assist to 28 MPH) E-bikes are covered for general liability and participant accident coverage on officially scheduled TCBC rides.
-Class II (throttle-controlled) E-bikes are not covered by our insurance policy.
+In accordance with TCBC’s League of American Bicyclists (LAB) insurance policy, Class I (pedal-assist to 20 MPH), Class II (throttle-controlled) and Class III (pedal-assist up to 28 MPH) E-bikes are covered for general liability and participant accident coverage on officially scheduled TCBC rides.

 Ride Safety and Etiquette

 E-bikes provide riders with many advantages.
 But, as mentioned above, it is important to recognize that there are several safety and etiquette issues to be aware of.
 E-bikes are faster, heavier, and at times less maneuverable than bikes without electric assist.
 Some riding skills can be awkward or challenging, especially to new E-bike riders, who should practice some handling and riding skills prior to joining a group ride.